 Through the Shire Group we are responsible for overseeing 127,303 hectares of land and maintaining 1,950 km of watercourse and 131 pumping stations.
 This represents 10.6% of low lying land in England, 26% of IDB pumping stations, and 8.8% of the total watercourses within IDBs.

 This includes assets owned/partly owned by IDBs, The Coal Authority, Private Mining Companies, Water Companies, Environment Agency and Highways Agency.

-We provide the boards a Total Catchment Management service by offering:
+We provide a Total Catchment Management service

 - Water level management through the extensive use of telemetry systems

 - Ecological and environmental services

 - Creating the foundation of sound catchment management, allowing growth of social and economic requirements for sustainable development